BackofenLab/B1_04_align-affine-gap/README.md

 **Please remember for the following exercises:**

-If you are given two sequences S1 and S2 and you are creating a matrix, S1 represents the rows with index i (left) and S2 represents the columns with index j (top).
+If you are given two sequences A and B and you are creating a matrix, A represents the rows with index i (left) and B represents the columns with index j (top).

 ### _Exercise 1 -  Waterman-Smith-Beyer traceback_